simbo1905/snowflake-information-mart/README.md

 ```

-Next create the necessary env vars to login with:
+Next create the necessary env vars for tf to login in a file `secret.env`:

 ```shell
 export TF_VAR_snowflake_user="you"